aleable/McOpt/code/README.md

 ### Convergence Criteria

 Here we propose an alternative stopping criteria for our algorithms.
-In particular we set impose ```convergence_achieved=True``` for Dynamics as the cost difference between two consecutive time steps is below a certain threshold <b>and</b> the maximum absolute difference between the conductivies is under another threshold (resp. the norm of the fluxes of Optimization).
+In particular we set ```convergence_achieved=True``` for Dynamics as the cost difference between two consecutive time steps is below a certain threshold <b>and</b> the maximum absolute difference between the conductivities is under another threshold (resp. the norm of the fluxes of Optimization).
 Precisely
 ```python
 if abs_diff_cost < threshold_cost and abs_diff < threshold_cond:
     convergence_achieved = True
 ```
-As beta approaches 2 we relax this critera.
+As beta approaches 2 we relax this criteria.
 Due to the cost strong concavity it is in fact progressively harder to find a unique minimum, and while the energy gets minimized we may jump between different feasible solutions.
 We impose
 ```python
 if abs_diff_cost < threshold_cost:
     convergence_achieved = True